flatpak/flatpak-docs/docs/introduction.rst

 * Allow applications to be installed on any Linux distribution.
 * Provide consistent environments for applications, to facilitate testing and reduce bugs.
-* Decouple applications from operating system, so that applications don't depend on specific versions of each distribution.
+* Decouple applications from the operating system, so that applications don't depend on specific versions of each distribution.
 * Allow applications to bundle their own dependencies, so that they can use libraries that aren't provided by a Linux distribution, and so they can depend on specific versions or even patched versions of a library.
 * Increase the security of Linux desktops, by isolating applications in sandboxes.